Galina Mezentseva

 performer, and is known for her improvisation.

 Career

 Mezentseva completed her dancing studies in 1970 at the Vaganova Ballet Academy in Saint Petersburg, Russia.
 After graduation, she got the position of principal dancer at the Kirov/Mariinsky Ballet, keeping it for almost 20 years.
 In 1990 she left Russia to live in the UK.
 From 1990 to 1994, Mezentseva worked as a guest dancer at the Scottish Ballet (Glasgow).
-From 1994 to 2000, she toured the US and other countries as guest star with the Saint-Petesburg State Academic Ballet, directed by Askold Makarov.
+From 1994 to 2000, she toured the US and other countries as guest star with the Saint Petersburg State Academic Ballet, directed by Askold Makarov.
 Since then Mezentseva has worked as a ballet teacher and as an occasional performer.

 Awards

 Galina Mezentseva received many prestigious awards and titles: First Prize Laureate Award of the International Ballet Competition in Moscow (1977), Honored Artist of Russia (1978), National State Prize Winner (1980), Gold Medal at the International Ballet Competition (Japan, 1980) and The People's Artist of Russia (1983).

 The intensity of Mezentseva's best live performances is believed to not translate well into the (few) available recorded presentations.
 Most of these recordings were taken after a severe achilles tendon rupture experienced by her in the early 1980s.